-In addition to these enhancements, BFA has a second gym, a dedicated elementary science lab, a robust library and a middle school commons, and a turf field on the playground.
-BFA’s classrooms are equipped with audio enhancement capabilities for improved instruction, and teachers use the whiteboards installed in each classroom with iPads to further engage the students.
+In addition to these features, BFA has an outdoor classroom, beautiful planter boxes for learning about gardening, a middle school commons, and a turf field on the playground.
+BFA’s classrooms are equipped with audio enhancement capabilities for improved instruction, and teachers use the whiteboards installed in each classroom with iPads and/or Chromebooks to further engage the students.